 The severity of these conditions ranges from mild to severe.

 At first, people with these disorders usually do not seek treatment on their own.
-They tend to seek help once their behavior has caused severe problems in their relationships or work, or when they are diagnosed with another psychiatric problem, such as a mood or substance abuse disorder.
+They tend to seek help once their behavior has caused severe problems in their relationships or work.
+They may also seek help when they are struggling with another mental health problem, such as a mood or substance abuse disorder.

-Although personality disorders take time to treat, there is increasing evidence that certain forms of talk therapy can help many people.
-In some cases, medications can be a useful addition to therapy.
+Although personality disorders take time to treat, certain forms of talk therapy are helpful.
+In some cases, medicines are a useful addition.

-Call for an appointment with your health care provider or mental health professional if you or someone close to you has symptoms of a personality disorder.
+See your health care provider or mental health professional if you or someone you know has symptoms of a personality disorder.

 - Review date: